Maryam-Balaghi-Inaloo/Dice_Combinations/README.md

 # Dice_Combinations
 Your task is to count the number of ways to construct sum n by throwing a dice one or more times.
 Each throw produces an outcome between 1 and  6.

+why using dynamic programming approach? because this avoids recalculating results for the same sub-problems.